Leicester City F.C. in European football: 2016–17 UEFA Champions League

 In the last game of the group stage, on 7 December 2016, City lost catastrophically to Porto, conceding five goals.
 André Silva scored twice, once from the penalty spot, with Jesús Corona, Yacine Brahimi and Diogo Jota adding one goal each.

 As Group G winners, Leicester were seeded for the next round draw, which took place on 12 December 2016.
 City got Spanish side Sevilla, the Group H runners-up.
 The first leg was played in Spain and was scheduled for 22 February 2017, Leicester lost 1–2, the scorers for Sevilla were Pablo Sarabia and Joaquín Correa, while Jamie Vardy netted for the Foxes in the 73rd minute for a vital away goal.

 The second leg was played on 14 March 2017.
 Leicester won 2–0 courtesy of goals from Wes Morgan and Marc Albrighton.
 Kasper Schmeichel saved a penalty from Steven Nzonzi with ten minutes to go, sealing the win.
 This meant Leicester advanced to the quarter-finals.

 The draw for the Champions League quarter-finals was held on 17 March 2017, and Leicester were drawn against the last season's runners-up – Atlético Madrid.
 The first leg was played on 12 April and City lost 0–1, following a controversial penalty, scored by Antoine Griezmann.

 The second leg, played on 18 April, finished 1–1.
-Saúl Ñíguez opened the scoring, but his goal was cancelled out by Jamie Vardy.
+Saúl opened the scoring, but his goal was cancelled out by Jamie Vardy.
 This result subsequently saw Leicester exit the Champions League as quarter-finalists, with the aggregate finishing 1–2 to Atlético Madrid on the night.